harvard-dce/zoom-recording-ingester/README.md

 Does the following:

 1. Packages each function and uploads the zip files to your s3 code bucket
-1. Builds the CloudFormation stack defined in `template.yml.
+1. Builds all of the AWS resources as part of a CloudFormation stack using the AWS CDK tool
 1. Releases an initial version "1" of each Lambda function

 Use `stack.update` to modify an existing stack.